Caen007/MoonforgedChristmasDecorations/README.md

 <details>
 <summary>Click to view all prefabs</summary>

-*(Full list of prefabs from RelicRegistrar.cs, unchanged — see in-game Hammer menu.)*
+*(Full list of prefabs from RelicRegistrar.cs — see in-game Hammer menu for full crafting list.)*
 </details>

 ---